Providing peace of mind to homeowners in Minnesota, North Dakota, South Dakota, and Wisconsin for over 30 years.

 CONSULTATIONS

 Our consultations are typically 1 to 1 ½ hours long.
 Our consultants will perform a multi-point evaluation to determine what is causing the issue you are having.
-In addition, measurements of humidity and radon will be taken.
-Please note this radon test will only locate the presence of radon and its entry point(s).
-A long-term test would be required to determine actual radon levels.
+In addition, measurements of humidity and radon may be taken for verification purposes.
 If we can provide a solution to your problem, our consultant will give you a quote for the repairs.

 We do consultation appointments Monday through Friday from 8am to 4pm.
 If later times or weekend appointments are needed, we take them on a case-by-case basis.